 EY: how to excel in a strengths-based graduate interview

-EY uses strengths-based assessment of its graduates and interns.
-This aspect colours every stage of the application process: your initial application, online assessments (videos and case studies) and the assessment centre, known as the 'EY Experience Day'.
+EY uses strengths-based assessment to select its graduates, industrial placement students and interns.
+This aspect colours every stage of the application process: your initial application, online assessments, job simulation, assessment centre (known as the ‘EY Experience Day’) and final interview.
 The process is designed to reveal where you naturally work best.
 Strengths can be ‘realised’ or ‘unrealised’:

 - A ‘realised’ strength is one that a candidate has obvious experience of doing.
 It is something inherent to their character that they do on an almost daily basis without having to think about it.